subsquid/docs/docs/deploy-squid/pricing.md

 ---
 sidebar_position: 99
-title: Aquarium pricing
+title: Subsquid Cloud pricing
-description: Aquarium service plans
+description: Pay-as-you-go prices and service tiers
 ---

-# Aquarium Tiers
+# Subsquid Cloud tiers

-The Aquarium hosted service offers three tiers: Free (Development) tier, Premium Pay-as-you-go and the Enterprise tier.
+Subsquid Cloud offers three tiers: Free (Development) tier, Premium Pay-as-you-go and the Enterprise tier.
 For production-ready squids, one should upgrade to the Premium tier or to an individual Enterprise deal.

 - The Develpment tier includes free of charge:
   -  Unmetered number of GraphQL API requests